cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="245-automated-style-and-formatting"></a>
 ### 2.4.5 Automated Style and Formatting
+You should be spending as little time on formatting as possible.
+Using RUFF and autoDocstring eliminates 99% of any formatting you'll need to do, so you can focus on the problem at hand instead.

 <!-- TOC --><a name="2451-the-black-formatter"></a>
 #### 2.4.5.1 The Black Formatter
 *"[Black](https://github.com/psf/black) is an uncompromising Python code formatter that saves time and mental energy by automating code formatting, ensuring consistency, and reducing diffs for faster code reviews,"* according to its website.
 It is a modern improvement to the previous formatting standard, [PEP 8](https://peps.python.org/pep-0008/), and its the best modern way to format a Python code base.
 The RUFF extension utilizes Black when it performs its automated formatting.